The Antioxidant Potential of Maxi Omega-3 Krill

-Our red krill oil has an abundant source of Omega-3 fatty acids and astaxanthin, the king of carotenoids.
-Numerous studies have confirmed that astaxanthin has anti-aging, anti-inflammatory effects and regular intake of the antioxidant supports cardiovascular health, aerobic performance, manages/prevents diabetes, and so much more.
+At NutriNZ, our red krill oil has an abundant source of Omega-3 fatty acids and astaxanthin, the king of carotenoids.
+Numerous studies have confirmed that astaxanthin has anti-aging and anti-inflammatory effects, and regular intake of antioxidants supports cardiovascular health and aerobic performance, manages/prevents diabetes, and so much more.

-Consumption of this supplement is particularly beneficial if we bear in mind that synergistic effect of Omega-3 fatty acids and astaxanthin yield even greater effects.
+Consumption of this supplement is particularly beneficial if we consider the synergistic effect of Omega-3 fatty acids and astaxanthin yields even greater effects.

-Furthermore, our NutriNZ Maxi OMEGA-3 Plus is certified to be free from heavy metals such as mercury, dioxins and pesticides and sustainably harvested from the southern Antarctic Ocean under strict regulation for a traceable and conscious product.
+Furthermore, our NutriNZ Maxi OMEGA-3 Krill is certified to be free from heavy metals such as mercury, dioxins, and pesticides and sustainably harvested from the southern Antarctic Ocean under strict regulation for a traceable and conscious product.

 Rahman K. Studies on free radicals, antioxidants, and co-factors.
 Clinical Interventions in Aging.
 2007;2(2):219-236. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2684512/

 Choi HD, Youn YK, Shin WG.
 Positive effects of astaxanthin on lipid profiles and oxidative stress in overweight subjects.
 Plant Foods for Human Nutrition 2011 Nov;66(4):363-9.
 Doi: 10.1007/s11130-011-0258-9 https://www.ncbi.nlm.nih.gov/pubmed/21964877